Up to 200,000 Bonus Amplify Rewards Points - St.George Amplify Signature

 - Two yearly Virgin Australia lounge visits

-- 40,000 bonus Velocity points for eligible new customers
+- 75,000 bonus Velocity Points for eligible new customers

 - Earning rate reduces after spending $2,000/month

-Packaging a free domestic return flight every year, two yearly airport lounge visits, no international transaction fees on purchases and 40,000 bonus Velocity points for eligible new customers, there's a lot to like about the ANZ Rewards Travel Adventures Visa credit card.
+Packaging a free domestic return flight every year, two yearly airport lounge visits and no international transaction fees on purchases, there's a lot to like about the ANZ Rewards Travel Adventures credit card.

-Under that strategy, the $2,000 tiering threshold becomes less of an issue, and although the ANZ Visa carries a $225 annual fee, the cost is easily recouped after taking the free return flight every year, leaving you with a card that's practically 'free' while still earning a reasonable number of points for those times where AMEX isn't accepted.
+Under that strategy, the $2,000 tiering threshold becomes less of an issue, and while the ANZ card carries a $225 annual fee, the cost is easily recouped after taking the free return flight every year, leaving you with a card that's practically 'free' while still earning a reasonable number of points for those times where AMEX isn't accepted.

 ANZ Rewards Travel Adventures Card: fast facts